placebeyondtheclouds/gpu-home-server/README.md

 - assemble minimal setup with CPU, RAM, the small GPU, PSU, motherboard and get it to POST

-- there are no rules for populating memory banks because there are 4 slots and 4 channels (because Xeon E5 has 4 memory channels)
+- there are no rules for populating memory banks, the motherboard has 1 slot per channel (Xeon E5 has 4 memory channels)

 - boot Ubuntu Live cd and check if the P40 is recognized